Do You Need an Identity Protection PIN?

 If taxpayers suspect they are a victim of tax identity theft, they should notify the IRS promptly by filing a Form 14030, Identity Theft Affidavit.
 The form should be attached to a paper return.
 The IRS will assign the case to their Identity Theft Victim Assistance organization where it will be researched and resolved by an employee with specialized identity theft training.
 It can take up to 260 days for the IRS to resolve the problem.
 The IRS will give the taxpayer an identity theft, six-digit PIN that will be changed annually.

-Here are possible signs of tax-related identity theft that trigger the Affidavit process:
+Here are possible signs of tax-related identity theft that trigger the affidavit process:

 - A taxpayer cannot e-file their tax return because of a duplicate tax return filed using their Social Security number.